 AKWESASNE – Elizabeth King Oakes, 79, of 1400 River Road, Snye, passed away Friday morning, August 2, 2019 at Cornwall Community Hospital.

-To send flowers in memory of Elizabeth Oakes (King), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Elizabeth Oakes (King), please visit our Heartfelt Sympathies Store.

 Elizabeth was born September 14, 1939 at the family home in Snye, the daughter of the late Paul and Theresa (Curry) King.
 She attended schools in Snye and St. Regis.
 She later went back to St. Lawrence College where she earned her GED and took courses in finance and accounting.